 - Your request must be in writing, with a detailed explanation.
-With direct reference to your paper and the grading rubric, you must explain why your score should be higher. - Appeals must be submitted by email to me no later than one week after the grades are released.
+With direct reference to your paper and the grading rubric, you must explain why your score should be higher. - Appeals must be submitted via MS Form to me no later than two weeks after the grades are released.
 The specific deadline will be announced on the portal when the assignments are graded. - The entire paper will be re-graded.
-Thus, it is possible to lose points as well as to gain points through re-grading. - If you do submit your examination for reevaluation, do not write on your exam or alter it in any way.
-If you do so, this may be considered a violation of the Academic Regulations and Code of Student Conduct.
-If you do not follow these instructions, your exam will not be regraded.
+Thus, it is possible to lose points as well as to gain points through re-grading.